Formula Regional Oceania Trophy

-The Formula Regional Oceania Championship is New Zealand's premier formula racing category.
+The Formula Regional Oceania Trophy is New Zealand's premier formula racing category.
 The series includes races for every major trophy in New Zealand circuit racing including the New Zealand Motor Cup and the Denny Hulme Memorial Trophy.
 The cars are also the category for the New Zealand Grand Prix – one of only two races in the world with FIA approval to use the Grand Prix nomenclature outside Formula One.
 The series was known as the Toyota Racing Series until 2023.